netscaler/cloud-native-getting-started/beginners-guide/cic-in-k8s.md

 ```

+You can learn more about usage of all supported options for Citrix Ingress controller from [Modern App deployment yaml manifest details ](https://github.com/citrix/cloud-native-getting-started/tree/master/beginners-guide/CN stack manifest details.md).

 For more information on the Citrix ingress controller, see the [Citrix ingress controller](https://github.com/citrix/citrix-k8s-ingress-controller) documentation.

 For more tutorials, see [beginners-guides](https://github.com/citrix/cloud-native-getting-started/tree/master/beginners-guide).